DanielHoj/me3cs/README.md

 * All algorithms are written with numpy or scipy, avoiding major dependencies.
 * Supports data as pandas DataFrames and Series, or numpy ndarrays.

-The structure of a *me3cs* model is illustrated in the following image:
+The structure of the *me3cs* model class is illustrated in the following image:

 <img src="https://github.com/DanielHoj/me3cs/blob/master/flowcharts/me3cs - Model Framework.jpg" width="850">